 – Are you an introvert?
 An extrovert?

-– How are your finances?
-Can you afford all the gifts you’ve been buying?
+– How is your budget?
+Are all the gifts you’ve been buying throwing things out of balance?

-Perfectionism is a plague for a lot of women.
-Many of us are so insecure that they constantly strive to outdo themselves and everyone: outdo the neighbor’s tree, outdo last year’s dinner party, outdo their best friend’s outfit.
+Perfectionism is the bane of so many women.
+Many of us are so insecure that we constantly strive to outdo ourselves and everyone else: outdo the neighbor’s Christmas tree, outdo last year’s dinner party, outdo your best friend’s outfit.

 It never ends and it’s exhausting.

-Of course, it’s important to strive for improvement and excellence.
-Cutting down on perfectionism is certainly not an invitation to slack.
+Of course, it’s important to strive for improvement and excellence, and putting an end to perfectionism is certainly not an invitation to slack.

 Now this is a big one!